jameshyojaelee/scPerturb-CMap/README.md

 (CLUE) team](https://clue.io/connectopedia/data_download).
-The data are released under a Creative Commons CC BY 4.0 license; downstream analysis must (a) attribute the Broad Institute, the NIH LINCS program, and the original publications (e.g. Subramanian *et&nbsp;al.*, Cell 2017) and (b) preserve the original license statement when you redistribute derived subsets. scPerturb-CMap does not grant additional rights to the LINCS measurements—ensure collaborators download authenticated archives directly from CLUE when possible and avoid re-hosting raw Level 5 files in public buckets.
+The data are released under a Creative Commons CC BY 4.0 license; downstream analysis must (a) attribute the Broad Institute, the NIH LINCS program, and the original publications (e.g. Subramanian *et&nbsp;al.*, Cell 2017) and (b) preserve the original license statement when you redistribute derived subsets.

 ---